itsgg/itsgg.github.io/about.md

 I am a pragmatic software architect and a polyglot developer.
 I have worked with Fortune 500 companies, 2 person startups and everything in between.

-Furthermore, I am a life-long learner with interests in entrepreneurship, neuroscience, philosophy, and pedagogy.
+I am a life-long learner with interests in entrepreneurship, neuroscience, philosophy, and pedagogy.
 I founded two startups in education domain and took it to seed funding stage.

 I am currently building an open democratic learning platform.